 But before you purchase clamps, build your first project and put it together without glue.
 Then see how many clamps you think you will need to put enough pressure in all the right spots.
 Then proceed to purchase that number of clamps.
 Repeat this process on your next project, and purchase more clamps if needed.
 See my buying guide for different clamp types, uses, and my favorite brands.

-BEYOND THE BASICS: JOSHUA FARNSWORTH’S COMPLETE HAND TOOL LIST:
+JOSHUA’S COMPLETE HAND TOOL LIST:

 Below you can toggle between my 3 lists of woodworking hand tools: (1) Most Urgent Hand Tools, (2) Semi-Urgent Hand Tools, and (3) Not-Urgent Hand Tools: